India's disease transition

 The epidemiological transition in Indian states

-Communicable diseases still account for nearly 30% of deaths in India's poorest states[1].
-On the other hand, non-communicable diseases now account for significantly over half of all death in India's more developed states.
+Communicable diseases still account for over 30% of deaths in India's poorest states, while in India's better off states, communicable diseases now account for fewer than 20% of deaths.
+Non-communicable diseases now account for over half of all deaths in both India's less and more developed states, but the extent of mortality caused by non-communicable diseases is significantly higher in the richer states.

 Communicable diseases

 Roughly 10 million people die every year in India.
-Of these, a little over 17% or roughly 1.7 million deaths are from communicable diseases.
+Of these, nearly one-quarter, or over 2.34 million deaths, are from communicable diseases.

-Among identified communicable diseases, respiratory infections including influenza and pneumonia are the leading cause of death, and particularly deadly to the elderly.
-Diarrhoeal diseases are the next largest cause of death among communicable diseases and killed an estimated 330,000 Indians in 2018, but the risk of death from diarrhoeal disease has steadily fallen.
-Tuberculosis remains a key cause of death in adults and is the communicable disease that contributes to the most deaths in Indians aged 15-70.
+Among communicable diseases, respiratory infections including influenza and pneumonia are the leading cause of death, and are particularly deadly to young children and to the elderly.
+While respiratory infections have accounted for the largest share of deaths from communicable diseases for several years now, the share of deaths from respiratory deaths grew significantly in 2020-2022 on account of the COVID-19 pandemic.
+Tuberculosis remains a key cause of death in adults and, prior to the COVID-19 pandemic, was the communicable disease that contributed to the most deaths in Indians aged 15-70.

 Communicable diseases are particularly deadly for the young and account for a third of deaths in children under the age of 14 in India.

 Communicable diseases are often difficult to diagnose both during treatment and after death in low-income settings where laboratory testing is not always possible.
-As a result, the largest share of deaths among communicable diseases are from "fever of unknown origin" according to India's official statistics.
-Over time, the share of deaths attributed to this grouping is slowly declining, as the specific causes of death .
+As a result, a large share of deaths among communicable diseases are from "fever of unknown origin" according to India's official statistics.

 From middle age onwards, non-communicable diseases led by heart disease become the leading cause of death, as the relative risk from infectious diseases declines, and age and factors including obesity and hypertension put people at greater risk.

-As India gets richer and simultaneously ages, non-communicable diseases now account for two out of three deaths in India.
-Among non-communicable diseases, heart disease[2] is the largest contributor to Indian mortality, followed by non-communicable respiratory diseases.
+As India gets richer and simultaneously ages, non-communicable diseases now account for more than half deaths in India.
+Among non-communicable diseases, heart disease[2] is the largest contributor to Indian mortality and is now responsible for one in three deaths.

-Cancer kills nearly 7% of Indians every year, with a higher contribution to mortality among those in their late 40s and early 50s in particular.
-Nearly one in five deaths among women aged 45 to 54 are from cancer.
+Cancer kills over 6% of Indians every year, with a higher contribution to mortality among those in their late 40s and early 50s in particular.
+15% of deaths of women aged 30-54 are from cancer.

 Deaths from causes other than disease: Injuries

 Roughly one in ten deaths in India is from causes that do not have to do with disease but are from injuries, more so among men.
-Late childhood and early adulthood are the only periods of time in India where the greatest risk of death is not from disease, but from either injury or self-harm.
-For older children (age 5-14), injuries as a result of falls, drownings and other accidents become an important cause of mortality, accounting for more than one in five deaths.
+Early adulthood is the only period of time in India where the greatest risk of death is not from disease, but from either injury or self-harm.
+For older children (age 5-14), injuries as a result of falls, drownings and other accidents become an important cause of mortality, accounting for one in five deaths.
 Among young women (aged 15-29), self-harm accounts for the most deaths.
-Among young men (age 15-29), road accidents become the leading cause of death.
+Among young men (age 15-29), road accidents have become the leading cause of death.

 Assigning causes of death in India